google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 ### Chrome enterprise policies

-It is possible to change this new autoplay behaviour with Chrome enterprise policies for use cases such as kiosks or unattended systems.
+It is possible to change this new autoplay behavior with Chrome enterprise policies for use cases such as kiosks or unattended systems.
 Check out the [Policy List] help page to learn how to set these new autoplay related enterprise policies: